Terms & Conditions

 “Agency Worker” means the individual who is Introduced by the Employment Business to provide services to the Hirer;

-means any complaint or claim to a tribunal or court made by or on behalf of the Agency Worker against the Hirer and/or the Employment Business for any breach of the Agency Workers Regulations;
+“AWR Claim” means any complaint or claim to a tribunal or court made by or on behalf of the Agency Worker against the Hirer and/or the Employment Business for any breach of the AWR;

-means the hourly charges of the Employment Business calculated in accordance with clause 6.1 and as may be varied from time to time in accordance with these Terms;
+“Charges” means the Employment Business’s charges calculated in accordance with clause 6 and as may be varied from time to time in accordance with these Terms;

-means Salford Supply Desk Limited (registered company no. 6774009) of The Innovation Forum, Frederick Road, Salford, M6 6FP, Manchester.
+“Employment Business” Salford Supply Desk Limited (registered company no. 6774009 of The Innovation Forum, Frederick Road, Salford, M6 6FP, Manchester.

-“Engagement” means the engagement, employment or use of the Agency Worker by the Hirer or any third party to whom the Agency Worker has been introduced by the Hirer, directly or indirectly, on a permanent or temporary basis, whether under a contract of service or for services, and/or through a company of which the Agency Worker is an officer, employee or other representative, an agency, license, franchise or partnership arrangement, or any other engagement; and “Engage”, “Engages” and “Engaged” shall be construed accordingly;
+“Engagement” means the engagement (including the Agency Worker’s acceptance of the Hirer’s offer), employment or use of the Agency Worker by the Hirer or by any third party to whom the Agency Worker has been introduced by the Hirer, on a permanent or temporary basis, whether under a contract of service or for services; under an agency, licence, franchise or partnership agreement; or any other engagement; or through a limited company of which the Agency Worker is an officer, employee or other representative; and “Engage”, “Engages” and “Engaged” shall be construed accordingly;